 MAKE Magazine article

 In March I was contracted by MAKE to write a feature-length article on the Reverse Geocache™.
 It was a surprising pleasure to write down my experiences with puzzle boxes and to recreate amazing tale of the very first one (which still isn’t open, by the way…) Look for the article to appear in print in the Fall (October 26th) issue!
+(Edit: it actually came out in January, 2011.)
 Here’s one of the photos I took.
 That’s my nephew Nate solving a mini-quest using one of the “Elegant Black” boxes.

 Travel Advisory